samsuh/2026-journal/README.md

 ## 8/26/26/ - Wednesday
 - Cycling?
 - eye drops 11am
 - apparently dad's in the hospital from a fever that wont break for a few days.
 39 degrees.
+- Theres one person i dont like in korea, but he keeps showing up in literally every community im in, and infects it. i cut it off, and go somewhere else but then he keeps showing up. i leave cuz i dont wanna make a big deal about it, and talking to him to confront him sucks.

 ## 8/25/26 - Tuesday
 - DONE ~~Gym Set A~~